Pre loader

 Note: Your SciChart.js applications on localhost will search for the licensing wizard validate the trial license locally.
 Leave the licensing wizard open or minimise to tray while developing!

-When you have a paid SciChart.js developer license, to deploy an application to a domain you need to register that domain with your account.
+When you have a paid SciChart.js developer license, to deploy an application to a domain you need to register that domain with your account, following the instructions below.

 scichart javascript add a domain licensing